-The marketing landscape has evolved drastically, and so have dental marketing strategies.
-Traditional dental marketing strategies still have their place, but no practice can expect to grow without a proper digital marketing and advertising strategy.
+The marketing landscape has evolved drastically, and so have dental marketing and dental advertising strategies.
+Traditional dental marketing tactics still have their place, but no practice can expect to grow without a proper digital marketing and advertising plan.

 Get a free assessment of your practice’s online marketing, visibility, and website performance.

-Contrary to popular belief, modern dental marketing is mostly digital.
-Using online platforms and tools, social media, and some traditional techniques, dental marketing allows your practice to reach a larger audience, forge lasting relationships, and reach those who need your services the most.
+Modern dental practice marketing is about employing digital tactics, like local SEO and social media marketing, and refining the traditional advertising strategies of old.
+Using online platforms and tools, social media, and some freshly optimized traditional techniques, modern dental marketing allows your practice to reach a larger audience, forge lasting relationships, and reach those who need your services the most.

 In the past, an awareness campaign consisted of a newspaper ad, billboard, flyers, and word-of-mouth.
 In today’s digital landscape, dental marketing is unrecognizable when compared to what it was several years ago.